THE RIDGEWALKERS: INTRO & CHAPTER I

 Curt, directed his men with clear commands.
 He still had two tranquilizer darts he could fire from his rifle.

-Zambos wove through the forest and brush, quickly approaching the ridge.
+Saxono wove through the forest and brush, quickly approaching the ridge.
 He sprinted across an open area, closing in on the rock outcrop above him where the gunmen were.
 Suddenly, he felt the sting of a dart and then a second.
-Curt’s aim was true, yet Zambos kept approaching until Kelly fired off several rounds, grazing his head and hitting both legs.
+Curt’s aim was true, yet Saxono kept approaching until Kelly fired off several rounds, grazing his head and hitting both legs.

 Pat pressed his mike.
 “Jed’s KIA, approaching threat, out.”